Collecting Hazardous Material

 The combining of different types of hazardous waste, such as asbestos with non hazardous material is illegal.

-The act of discarding hazardous waste alongside non-hazardous waste at the same landfill site was prohibited in July, 2004.
-The Waste Acceptance Criteria (WAC) came into effect on 16 July 2005, which mandates waste producers to ensure their waste is compliant.
+The act of disposing hazardous waste with non-hazardous waste at the same landfill site was prohibited in July, 2004.
+The Waste Acceptance Criteria (WAC) came into force on 16 July 2005, which mandates waste producers to guarantee their waste is lawful.

 Did You Know?

-With over 25 years knowledge, we securely and safely remove all types of dangerous materials for customers in Swanley:
+With over 25 years experience, we securely and safely remove all kinds of dangerous materials for customers in Worthing:

 - Corrugated Garage Roofs

 - Cement Roofing Shingles

 - Guttering, Fascias & Soffits